calliecameron/mint-encrypted-install/README.md

 script, we instead create one encrypted partition, set up LVM inside the partition, and create two logical volumes (one for root and one for swap).
-This is for backwards compatibility with the Mint 18 version of the script, so you can install Mint 21 on a machine previously set up by that version of the script without having to repartition the drive - and also because in my use-case having LVM inside the encrypted partition is itself desirable.
+This is for backwards compatibility with the Mint 18 version of the script, so you can install Mint 22 on a machine previously set up by that version of the script without having to repartition the drive - and also because in my use-case having LVM inside the encrypted partition is itself desirable.

-## Mint 18, 19 and 20
+## Older versions of Mint

-The Mint 18 version of the script is on the 'mint-18' branch.
-The Mint 19 version of the script is on the 'mint-19' branch.
-The Mint 20 version of the script is on the 'mint-20' branch.
+Versions of the script for older versions of Mint are on other branches:

+* Mint 18: `mint-18`
+* Mint 19: `mint-19`
+* Mint 20: `mint-20`
+* Mint 21: `mint-21`